In the last ballot we sold the allocated tickets pretty fast. The next bunch of tickets go on sale on the 19th November.

 Once again we’ll use the new process for the sales, which worked out well from the feedback we’ve received.
 This is how it will work:

 - Sales will occur via a second ballot which opens on Monday, 19th November 2018

 - The ballot registration will only require some simple demographic data (name/age range/gender/country), work name, and your email so that you can generate a unique identifier.

 Note: There’s no advantage to entering more than once by using a different email as your unique identifier is based on your demographic data and work institution name; Duplicates will not be entered in the ballot.
 Offers of registration are not transferable to different names!

 - You can register a friend in the ballot using the same simple process above but you will need to enter their demographics and email, so they too will be identifiable.
 (This prevents people accidentally double purchasing for each other)

 - The Ballot will be open for 7 days from Monday, 19 November 2018

 - Tickets will be allocated to geographical locations around the globe to ensure that each region is represented

-- Most of the registrations available will go into this first ticket release although as with prior years we will hold a smaller portion of tickets back for a 2nd release in mid-November 2018 and then a small 3rd release in late January 2019.
-This still means the best chance of securing tickets will be in the first release
+- Most of the remaining registrations available will be in this second ticket release although, as with prior years, we will hold a smaller portion of tickets back for a 3rd release in late January 2019.
+This still means the best chance of securing tickets will be in this next release

 - Once the ballot closes tickets will be allocated in each region and delegates will be then notified a week later confirming ticket availability and purchasing details.